Developer-Autodesk/forge.learning/docs/designautomation/appbundle/netcore.md

 });
 ```

-If you launch the webapp now and click on **Configure** (top-right), you should see your AppBundle and a list of all available engines. **Buttons do not work yet**... let's move forward.
+If you run the webapp now and click on **Configure** (top-right), you should see your AppBundle and a list of all available engines. **Buttons do not work yet**... let's move forward.

 ![](_media/designautomation/list_engines.png)